AMSA Frequently Asked Questions

 Does AMSA host an annual meeting?

 Yes, AMSA’s annual meeting is the largest gathering of medical students in the United States.
-AMSA's next Annual Convention will be held March 6-9, 2014 in New Orleans, LA.
+AMSA's next Annual Convention will be held February 26 - March 1, 2015 in Washington, DC.

 What are the organization's publications?